White Water, OK Demographics

 A map of White Water's Population by Race

-Of the 843 places in Oklahoma, White Water is the 715th most populous.
+White Water is ranked the 721st most populous place in Oklahoma, out of 846 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+White Water was ranked the 715th most populous place in the 2020 Census.

 White Water's White Population